 Lego Marvel´s Avengers

-Jane, as Thor, is a playable character in the game.
+She is a playable character as Jane Foster and as Thor in the game.

 Marvel Contest of Champions

 Jane as Thor is a playable fighter in Contest of Champions.

 Her bio in the game says: Born a mortal on Midgard, Dr. Jane Foster - a frequent ally of Thor and consulting physician for Tony Stark - has proven herself worthy of wielding the mighty hammer Mjölnir.
 Taking up the mantle of Thor, Jane now fights to protect the realms from all who would seek to destroy them.